almoshen/Angular9-Recipebook/README.md

 If you want to deploy a new version to production on Heroku, just create a pull request from develop to the production branch and merge it.
 Heroku will deploy the code automatically once you merged the code.

+Do not run multiple merge at the same time.
+The deployment process might take about 5 minutes.
+Take some coffee!

 ## Development
 - If you want to run it locally, you should install MongoDB first then